Tips For A Successful Las Vegas Bachelor Party

 1. Try to keep your group size around 8 – 10 (or fewer) so that you aren’t constantly getting split up at dinner tables and group activities, as this often causes everyone to get into cliques, starts drama, and is generally less fun.

 2. Have an honest (and cut throat) conversation with the bachelor about who he actually wants to invite to Vegas.
-If you have “those guys” who will be more trouble to have around than they are worth, maybe find a way to make sure they don’t make the trip or just go have a bachelor party in Colombia.
+If you have “those guys” who will be more trouble to have around than they are worth, maybe find a way to make sure they don’t make the trip.

 3. Same goes for who is involved in the actual planning of the trip.
 Start with a few people to plan the important parts (dates and the main day / night out), then bring in everyone else to discuss what you decided.